 Case #1, the most common: No distributions (withdrawals) from a 401(k)

 Here’s some great news for the bulk of retirement savers: if you haven’t made any withdrawals from your 401(k), then you don’t need a special form from your 401(k) provider and you don’t need to report anything to the IRS.
 You don’t have to pay taxes on money that stayed in your 401(k) plan.
 This is an incentive from Uncle Sam to keep your contributions untouched until retirement age.

 Generally, yes, you can deduct 401(k) contributions.
 Per IRS guidelines, your employer doesn’t include your pre-tax contributions in your taxable income because your 401(k) contributions are tax-deductible.
 Instead, they report your contributions in boxes 1 and 12, respectively, of your form W-2.
 While your contributions aren’t subject to federal withholding, they are subject to withholding for Social Security and Medicare taxes.
 In the case of a Roth 401(k), you contribute with after-tax dollars.
 So, your employer would include your contributions in box 1 from your W-2.

 Whether you own a traditional or Roth 401(k), as long as you didn’t take out any distributions, you don’t have to do a thing on your federal or state return!

-Note about potential state tax forms: As more and more states are rolling out their state-sponsored retirement savings plans in 2017 and beyond, you may have to do some kind of paperwork with your state government in future years.
+Note about potential state tax forms: As more and more states are rolling out their state-sponsored retirement savings plans, you may have to do some kind of paperwork with your state government in future years.
 While you may opt-out from these state retirement plans due to personal choice or existing ownership of an employer-sponsored 401(k), you’ll very likely have to notify you State Treasury in some way.
 Keep up with the latest developments in your state.

 Case 2: You separated from an employer